 A vehicle abandoned on private property.
 (AS 28.11.025)

-In addition to removal of an abandoned vehicle under AS 28.11, a vehicle that is left standing or parked on private property without the consent of the private property owner and for a period of six months is presumed to be an abandoned vehicle and title to the vehicle may be transferred to the private property owner as provided under AS 28.11.025.
+In addition to removal of an abandoned vehicle under AS 28.11, a vehicle that is left standing or parked on private property without the consent of the private property owner and for a period of 30 days is presumed to be an abandoned vehicle and title to the vehicle may be transferred to the private property owner as provided under AS 28.11.025.

 - A person who claims ownership of an abandoned vehicle shall provide notice of the claim to the vehicle owner of record and to lien holders in the manner prescribed for giving notice by the department under AS 28.05.121.
 The notice must state the description of the vehicle including VIN, the location of the vehicle and the period of abandonment.

 - Notice may be given either by personal delivery to the person to be notified or by registered or certified mail, return receipt requested, addressed to the person at the address of the person as shown in the records of the DMV.
 The giving of notice by mail is considered complete upon the return of the receipt or upon return of the notice as undeliverable, refused, or unclaimed.
 Proof of the giving of notice in either manner may be made by the affidavit of the person giving the notice by personal delivery or by mail, naming the person to whom the notice was given and specifying the time, place, and manner of giving the notice.

 - If the vehicle is not registered in this state or the name and address of the registered or legal owner or lien holder cannot be ascertained, notice shall be given by publication in the manner prescribed in the rules of the court for service of process by publication (published in a newspaper located near vehicle owners address of record).